 What if you want to save on commissions but need to sell quickly?
 Or, maybe your home just isn’t in the best condition to sell as is and the idea of renovating and cleaning it up overwhelms you?
 Fortunately, there is one more option: selling to a trusted real estate investor.

 You may have heard common misconceptions about real estate investors and are understandably wary of the process.
 To break it down, here’s a basic outline of how it works:

 Step One: Research a trusted real estate investor.
 Opting for a local, family-owned and operated company will ensure the neighborhood is left in good hands.
 Find someone who’s grown up in the area and has deep roots connecting to Seattle’s charm and character.
 Not only will they make sure you’re taken care of, but they’ll also find a way to do what’s best for the community as a whole.

 Step Two: Request an offer.
 Most investors will have a way for you to easily reach out with your basic information and get an up-front offer on your home.
 This will give you a chance to decide whether this is the right method for you.

 Step Three: Schedule a private evaluation.
 For some, selling traditionally is too public.
 If your house isn’t quite up to code or you have lots of personal belongings strewn around, it can be difficult to show off to strangers.
-A representative from the company will come take a quick look at the house to find out about any fun quirks such as a view, neighborhood, and overall charm.
+A representative from the company will come to take a quick look at the house to find out about all of its amenities, such as a view, the neighborhood, and overall charm.
 It’s quick, painless, and gives a better understanding of the true value of your home.

 Step Four: Receive a final offer.
-Once the investor has all the information in-hand, they’ll come up with a finalized offer that takes all considerations (i.e. renovations & repairs) into account.
-Then they’ll send you a fair, all-cash offer that you can accept and close upon right then and there.
+Once the investor has all the information in hand, they’ll come up with a finalized offer that takes all considerations (i.e. renovations and repairs) into account.
+Then they’ll send you a fair, all-cash offer that you can accept and close on your timeline.

 Not only is the process often quick and painless, but it also saves you time and money in the long run.